LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises from a single document.

-This tutorial is written in reStructuredText and can be used as a template for creating your own lecture slides.
-The code of this tutorial is available on GitHub: Delors/reStructuredTextToLectureDoc2/main/ld_base_example.rst
+This tutorial is written in reStructuredText (rst in the following) and can be used as a template for creating your own lecture slides.
+The code of this tutorial is available on GitHub: https://delors.github.io/reStructuredTextToLectureDoc2/ld_base_example.en.rst.html.

 Prof. Dr. Michael Eichberg